prominenceai/deepstream-services-library/docs/api-source.md

 ```C
 DslReturnType dsl_source_rtsp_uri_set(const wchar_t* name, const wchar_t* uri);
 ```
-This service sets the URI to use by the named URI source.
+This service sets the URI to for the named RTSP source.

 **Parameters**
 * `name` - [in] unique name of the URI Source to update.